Now showing 1 - 10 of 27

 ;

-We study leptonic decays W± → e±e±μ∓ν and W± → μ±μ±e∓ν which would occur at the LHC if there exist sterile neutrinos with masses below MW .
-We also study ways to discriminate their Majorana or Dirac character, a rather non trivial task, because lepton number conservation cannot be checked due to the missing neutrino in the final state.
-We find that it is indeed possible to discriminate between Majorana vs. Dirac sterile neutrinos by comparing the production of e±e±μ∓ vs. μ±μ±e∓ if the N-e and N-μ mixings are sufficiently different.
-Alternatively, one could also distinguish the Majorana vs. Dirac character by studying the energy spectra of the opposite charge lepton, a method that works even for equal N-e and N-μ mixings.
+We propose to study the leptonic decays W± → e±e±μ∓ν and W± → μ±μ±e∓ν at the LHC to discover sterile neutrinos with masses below MW , and discriminate their Majorana or Dirac character.
+These decays are induced by a sterile neutrino N that goes on mass shell in the intermediate state.
+We find that, even though the final (anti-)neutrino goes undetected and thus lepton number is unchecked, one can distinguish between the Majorana vs. Dirac character of the intermediate sterile neutrino by comparing the production of e±e±μ∓ vs. μ±μ±e∓, provided the N-e and N-μ mixings are different enough.
+Alternatively, one can also distinguish the Majorana vs. Dirac character by studying the energy spectra of the opposite charge lepton, a method that works even if the N-e and N-μ mixings are equal.